Compare self-employed personal loans

 • Details of any shareholdings and dividend payments.

 • Company/business information.
-Such as the status of the business (sole trader, partnership, limited company, etc), and details of anyone other than yourself with a financial interest in the business.
+Such as the status of the business (sole trader, partnership, limited company, etc) and details of anyone other than yourself with a financial interest in the business.

 Bottom line

 If you’re self-employed and looking for a personal loan, you might feel daunted by eligibility requirements.
-But there’s a good chance you already have the evidence of income that you need, in the form of tax returns, accounts or bank statements.
+But there’s a good chance you already have the evidence of income you need in the form of tax returns, accounts or bank statements.
 It’s also possible to get a quick decision, with some lenders able to process and approve your application in less than 48 hours.
 You’ll improve your chances of making a successful application if you know what your options are, how the application process works and what documents you’ll need as evidence to support your application.

 Frequently asked questions

 We show offers we can track - that's not every product on the market...yet.
 Unless we've said otherwise, products are in no particular order.
 The terms "best", "top", "cheap" (and variations of these) aren't ratings, though we always explain what's great about a product when we highlight it.
 This is subject to our terms of use.
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.
+Most of the data in Finder's comparison tables has the source: Moneyfacts Group PLC.
+In other cases, Finder has sourced data directly from providers.

 More guides on Finder